pantaleoflavio/BackendTemplateCinema/README.md

 * Bootstrap 5: CSS framework for web development.
 * Swiper: JavaScript library for creating carousels and sliders.
 * Font Awesome: Icon set and toolkit.

+### Contributing

+We welcome contributions to improve this template!
+If you have suggestions for features, notice bugs, or want to enhance the functionality, feel free to open an issue or submit a pull request.

 ### License